opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for external service alert conditions:
 * list(policyId): returns all external service alert conditions for the given policy id.
-* get(policyId,id): returns the external service alert condition for the given policy id and condition id.
+* show(policyId,id): returns the external service alert condition for the given policy id and condition id.
 * delete(id): deletes the external service alert condition with the given id.

 ### Alerts Plugins Conditions